owurak/konnekt/README.md

 The `messages` collection is included because the MVP requires one-to-one messaging.

+## Latest Upgrade Notes

+This version keeps the existing Firebase/Firestore app and upgrades the experience instead of rebuilding from scratch:

+- Public Canva-inspired landing page at `/` for visitors.
+- Logged-out visitors can choose **Join Free** or **Explore Opportunities** instead of being forced directly to login.
+- Premium dashboard welcome area with connection, opportunity, and profile-completion metrics.
+- Storage-safe generated initials avatars, so profile images still look polished when Firebase Storage is disabled.
+- Opportunity posts now support industry, budget, and deadline fields.

 ## Profile Photo Uploads

 Profile photo uploads are optional.
 If you are skipping Firebase Storage or billing for now, keep this in `.env.local`: